yarisvt/tyk-docs/tyk-docs/content/tyk-self-managed/tyk-helm-chart-single-dc.md

 _Note: Upgrading from tyk-pro chart_

-If you were using `tyk-pro` chart for existing release, you cannot upgrade directly.
-Please modify the values.yaml base on your requirements and install using the new `tyk-single-dc` chart.
+If you were using `tyk-pro` chart for the existing release, you cannot upgrade directly.
+Please modify the values.yaml based on your requirements and install using the new `tyk-single-dc` chart.

 ## Configuration